buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 Writing secrets
 ```````````````

-By default Vault is initialized with a mount named secret.
+By default the official docker instance of Vault is initialized with a mount path
+of 'secret', a KV v1 secret engine, and a second KV engine (v2) at 'secret/data'.
+Currently buildbot is "hard wired" to expect KV v2 engines to reside within this
+"data" sub path.
+Provision is made to set a top level path via the "secretsmount"
+argument: defaults to "secret".
 To add a new secret:

 .. code-block:: shell